ljmerza/tinybeans_clone/docs/architecture/adr/ADR-009-PHOTO-CALENDAR-REACT-LIBRARY.md

 - Smooth navigation across months (swipe on mobile, buttons/keyboard on desktop).
 - Fast rendering and scrolling with lazy-loaded images, LQIP/blurhash placeholders, and virtualization for multi-month views.
 - Headless/unstyled by default, with render-prop or slot APIs for full UI control.
-- Works with any data source (REST/GraphQL/TanStack Query), SSR-friendly.
+- Works with any data source (REST/GraphQL/TanStack Query).
 - Strong accessibility (keyboard navigation, ARIA semantics, readable counts/labels).

 ### Non-Goals (initial)